-Rated Fund 2013-19.
-A competitive yield from ethical investment-grade bonds
+Rated Fund 2013-20.
+Offers competitive yield from ethical investment-grade bonds

-When assessing which companies’ bonds to buy, the managers use the ‘four Cs plus’ process to help them make selections.
-These are: character (management’s ability to react to events), capacity (sources of liquidity and cash-flow analysis), collateral (assets that are pledged), and covenants.
-The ‘plus’ is conviction: Jones believes that in order to achieve long-term, above-average performance, he must think differently from the market.
+Managers Bryn Jones and Noelle Cazalis mainly invest in investment-grade bonds.
+They consider economic and political trends, company analysis and thematic ideas.
+The managers use a "four Cs plus" process to help them choose bonds: character (management's ability to react to events); capacity (sources of liquidity and cash-flow analysis); collateral (assets that are pledged); and covenants.
+The "plus" is conviction - Jones believes that in order to achieve long-term, above-average performance, he must think differently from the market.

 |United Kingdom||100.00 %|

 |Financial Services||100.00 %|